amewulonu/SupplyChainDB/README.md

 To do… Repository Structure
 graphql
 CopyEdit
-📁 SupplyChain-Capstone
+📁 SupplyChainDB
-├── 📂 data            # Raw CSVs
+├── 📂 BRONZE.sql   # All Raw Table CSVs
-├── 📂 sql_scripts     # All DDL/DML scripts
+├── 📂 GOLD.sql     # All DDL/DML scripts
-├── 📂 diagrams        # ERD and schema visualisations
+├── 📂 SILVER.sql   # All Transformed tables
-├── 📂 reports         # Query results & insights
+├── 📂 diagram      # Query results & insights
 └── 📄 README.md    # Project summary and key insights

 ## further questions:
 ## Questions for this Capstone Project

 ### Why did you choose a particular schema for this project?
 Explain your rationale for selecting the fact and dimension tables.
 The star schema was chosen for this project because it provides a clear and efficient structure for analytical queries in a supply chain context.
 It separates measurable facts (like shipments and supply plans) from descriptive dimensions (like product, location, date, and organisations), which simplifies querying, improves performance, and aligns well with data warehousing best practices.

 This simplifies getting answers to complex business questions such as:
 Using this schema, we can answer strategic business questions such as: